An air fryer is all you need to get the crispiest potato wedges cooked from frozen. These wedges make the perfect side dish or appetizer!

 - Place frozen potato wedges in the air fryer basket in one even layer, making sure not to stack or overcrowd the basket.
 Spray with a bit of cooking oil (optional).
 If using unseasoned frozen wedges, season with salt or your favorite potato seasoning.
 Cook in batches, if necessary.
 (See notes).

-- Place the basket inside the air fryer and air fry at 356°F (180°C) for 10 minutes.
-Open the air fryer, shake the basket, or flip the wedges to ensure they cook evenly.
+- Place the basket inside the air fryer, set the time to 10 minutes, and air fry at 356°F (180°C).
+Shake the basket or flip the potato wedges every 5 minutes to redistribute the wedges and ensure an even cooking.

 - Air fry for a further 10 minutes, or until crispy outside and cooked through inside.